Final report for FW20-362

 In addition to our collaboration with CCOF, over the past few months we developed a partnership with Washington State University (WSU) Department of Animal Sciences.
 In year three Alluvial Farms will host our first intern from the WSU Animal Sciences student body here on the farm in the summer of 2022.
 The primary focus of this intern will be to collect parasite monitoring data from the pig herd, the compost facility, and from the pastures.
 This data will be collected in the manner set out in the CCOF study and will be included in our outreach presentation at the Tilth Alliance conference in November of 2022.

-In year three we will also work with the 2022 intern to publish digital manuals that we wish had been available when we started this project to help equip other pig farmers to monitor parasites on pig farms - a manual for pig parasite monitoring in the herd, in the compost, and in pig pastures, as well as a manual for aerated composting of pig bedding and manures.
+In year three we worked with the 2022 intern to publish digital manuals that we wish had been available when we started this project to help equip other pig farmers to monitor parasites on pig farms - a manual for pig parasite monitoring in the herd, in the compost, and in pig pastures, as well as a manual for aerated composting of pig bedding and manures.

 We made some adjustments to our study from our original proposal during our first year of implementation: